 \subsection{Simulated SAR Images of The Sea Surface}

-In order to generate simulated SAR images of the sea surface a numerical SAR image simulation software was developed based on previous studies in \cite{zilman2015detectability, oumansour1996multifrequency, lyzenga1986numerical}.
+In order to generate simulated SAR images of the sea surface, a numerical SAR image simulation software was developed based on previous studies in \cite{zilman2015detectability, oumansour1996multifrequency, lyzenga1986numerical}.
 The first part of the simulations consists in sea surface modelling, where the linear theory of surface waves was used.
-The ship wake modelling (Kelvin wakes) considers ships as rigid bodies moving in inviscid incompressible fluid.
-Here, basic parameters belonging to ship such as length, beam, draft and the velocity-length ratio (\textit{a.k.a} the Froude number) can be used to model different types of wakes.
+The ship wake modelling (Kelvin wake) considers ships as rigid bodies moving in inviscid incompressible fluid.
+Here, basic parameters belonging to ship such as length, beam, draft and the Froude number are used to model different types of wakes.

-The SAR imaging mechanism is usually described as a two-scale model: real aperture radar (RAR) and specific SAR imaging.
+The SAR imaging mechanism is usually described via real aperture radar (RAR) and specific SAR imaging.
 The RAR imaging is represented as a normalised radar cross section (NRCS) backscattering with vertical-vertical (VV) and horizontal-horizontal (HH) signal polarisation modes and two linear modulations of tilt and hydrodynamic.
 Specific SAR imaging is based on a velocity bunching modulation (For details see \cite{zilman2015detectability,zurk1996comparison} and references therein).